Compare jumbo savings accounts and interest rates from hundreds of banks to help maximize your earnings.

-Jumbo savings accounts pay a higher interest than a regular savings account, making these accounts more attractive to serious savers.
-To benefit from high interest jumbo savings accounts, institutions typically require a high minimum deposit to open, usually $2,500, and require you to maintain that balance.
-Savings accounts with the jumbo label have deposits greater than $100,000.
+Jumbo savings accounts pay higher interest rates than regular savings accounts, making these accounts more attractive to serious savers.
+To benefit from high interest jumbo savings accounts, institutions traditionally required a high minimum deposit to open with a minimum balance requirement.

 To get the most out of their deposits, consumers should understand the differences between money market accounts and savings accounts.